 The concept of achieving a healthy balance between one's work responsibilities and personal life is often referred to as work-life balance, and it’s a major factor affecting employee experience.
 Organizations that focus on employee well-being by encouraging and enabling their employees to maintain work-life balance tend to have a happier, more productive workforce.

 Benefits and perks are additional incentives that organizations offer employees beyond their regular salary or wages.
 For example, flexible scheduling or remote work options give employees more control over their day-to-day lives while health insurance and retirement plans might improve their quality of life and financial security—all of which contribute to positive employee experience.

 Career development opportunities

 Providing employees with career development opportunities is another way to positively impact employee experience.
-Training programmes, mentorship, and job rotations, for example, can lead to higher levels of employee engagement and job satisfaction while building a pipeline of skilled talent ready to take on leadership roles in the future.
+Training programs, mentorship, and job rotations, for example, can lead to higher levels of employee engagement and job satisfaction while building a pipeline of skilled talent ready to take on leadership roles in the future.

 What is an employee experience framework?

 An employee experience framework is a structured approach to orchestrating and managing the various touchpoints that employees have within an organization.
 It provides a comprehensive view of the employee journey and helps organizations understand how to create an overall positive and consistent employee experience.